-We have already worked with the Client and have previously created another medical app, Aura.
+We had already worked with the client and had previously created another medical app, Aura.

-This time, we received a ready-made design of the application from Entia’s team.
-We started with the analysis of the project scope and preparation of a plan for development.
+This time, we received a ready-made design for the application from Entia’s team.
+We started with the analysis of the project scope and prepared a plan for development.

-From a technological standpoint, we have chosen React Native to create a cross-platform application.
-Main reasons?
-Efficiency, short development time, and simplicity in implementation.
+From a technological standpoint, chose React Native to create a cross-platform application.
+The main reasons were efficiency, short development time,and simplicity in implementation.

 We put a lot of work into constant testing and corrections to ensure smooth transitions so that the graph does not break and the data from the QR code is displayed correctly on the graph.

-Thanks to the application, controlling health and blood results has become more convenient and possible for Entia’s clients.
-As a result, the company has gained an even better product for self-medical care.
+Thanks to the application, controlling health and blood results have become more convenient and possible for Entia’s clients.
+As a result, the company gained an even better product for self-medical care.